ibmresilient/resilient-community-apps/fn_pa_panorama/README.md

   | Function | Read |

 The following SOAR platform guides provide additional information:
-* _App Host Deployment Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
+* _Edge Gateway Deployment Guide_ or _App Host Deployment Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
 * _Integration Server Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
 * _System Administrator Guide_: provides the procedure to install, configure and deploy apps.

 The above guides are available on the IBM Documentation website at [ibm.biz/soar-docs](https://ibm.biz/soar-docs).
 On this web page, select your SOAR platform version.
-On the follow-on page, you can find the _App Host Deployment Guide_ or _Integration Server Guide_ by expanding **Apps** in the Table of Contents pane.
+On the follow-on page, you can find the _Edge Gateway Deployment Guide_, _App Host Deployment Guide_, or _Integration Server Guide_ by expanding **Apps** in the Table of Contents pane.
 The System Administrator Guide is available by expanding **System Administrator**.

 ### Cloud Pak for Security
 If you are deploying to IBM Cloud Pak for Security, the requirements are:
-* IBM Cloud Pak for Security >= 1.4.
+* IBM Cloud Pak for Security >= `1.8`.
-* Cloud Pak is configured with an App Host.
+* Cloud Pak is configured with an Edge Gateway.
 * The app is in a container-based format (available from the AppExchange as a `zip` file).

 The following Cloud Pak guides provide additional information:
-* _App Host Deployment Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
+* _Edge Gateway Deployment Guide_ or _App Host Deployment Guide_: provides installation, configuration, and troubleshooting information, including proxy server settings.
 From the Table of Contents, select Case Management and Orchestration & Automation > **Orchestration and Automation Apps**.
 * _System Administrator Guide_: provides information to install, configure, and deploy apps.
 From the IBM Cloud Pak for Security IBM Documentation table of contents, select Case Management and Orchestration & Automation > **System administrator**.

 These guides are available on the IBM Documentation website at [ibm.biz/cp4s-docs](https://ibm.biz/cp4s-docs).
 From this web page, select your IBM Cloud Pak for Security version.
 From the version-specific IBM Documentation page, select Case Management and Orchestration & Automation.